-Released in a deliberately oversized body and available in three dial colors, the new Citizen Military Eco-Drive BME delivers all that you can expect from a “tactical” watch except, possibly, for a nice set of tritium gas tubes that would really make it look cool.
+Released in a deliberately oversized body and available in three dial colors, the Citizen Military Eco-Drive BME delivers all that you can expect from a “tactical” watch except, possibly, for a nice set of tritium gas tubes that would make it look even cooler.

 Although the strategy didn’t sound particularly bright at those days, it proved devastatingly effective with Japanese brands taking first positions on almost every market in the world.
 At one point, they almost killed the Swiss watchmaking industry with their dirt-cheap and high-quality electronic and quartz watches.

-This new Citizen Military Eco-Drive BME watch seems to be built using exactly this principle: it is big, it is delivered in either grey or black ion-plated steel body, it features oversized numerals and stick-shaped hour markers that strongly remind of Luminox tactical watches with their signature tritium gas micro-tubes (but only remind because they are in fact simply painted with some luminous compound), and it is powered by one of their well-known Eco-Drive calibers.
+This new Military Eco-Drive BME is built using exactly this principle: it is big, it is delivered in either grey or black ion-plated steel body, it features oversized numerals and stick-shaped hour markers that strongly remind of Luminox tactical watches with their signature tritium gas micro-tubes (but only remind because they are in fact simply painted with some luminous compound), and it is powered by one of their well-known Eco-Drive calibers.

 Hell, it even has a stylized world on its dial that makes this gargantuan timekeeper look even more serious, you can almost see a strategic command officer sitting hundreds of meters underground, waiting for the order from the White House to finally put an end to this world.

-However, for a teen who would like to have something rugged on his hand, this will probably be a very nice choice.
+However, for a teen who would like to have something rugged on his hand, this will probably be an interesting choice.